-Hola is a peer-to-peer VPN that allows other members to utilize your unused bandwidth.
+Hola is a peer-to-peer VPN-ish browser extension that allows other members to utilize your unused bandwidth.
 It does not operate its own servers.
 This is a privacy problem, especially because Hola isn’t very transparent about it.
 The company allegedly took advantage of all its users’ network power to create a botnet and attack websites in the past.
 Because internet service providers often impose data caps in the US, and because of blatant privacy issues, we recommend avoiding Hola.

 HideMyAss is based in the UK.
 Because the US is good buddies with the UK, it’s not a good option for those hoping to avoid national intelligence agencies.
 HideMyAss infamously gave up user logs to British authorities that led to the arrest of a LulzSec hacker.
 HMA says it never logs the contents of its users’ internet traffic, but it does store detailed metadata logs that include users’ real IP addresses, which was enough for law enforcement to eventually jail LulzSec hacker Cody Kretsinger following his involvement in a cyber attack on Sony Pictures.

 Several free VPN services will try to entice you after a quick app store or Google search, but be wary of them.
 First off, they are typically slow, cap your data, and limit bandwidth to save resources.
 Secondly, they have poor logging policies and security.
 Finally, many free VPNs make money by injecting advertisements into users’ browsers, which actually decreases your privacy.

 Even though Americans typically have the best pick of content, they are faced with one persistent form of geo-blocking: blackouts.